-The high-speed camera is an important tool in the battle against aquaplaning.
+The high-speed camera is an important tool in the battle against hydroplaning.

 – Using this method, we can safely put the engineer between the road and the tire, Pirhonen says laughingly.

-– After analysing the results, we will know a lot more about the interaction between the tire and the road: how the different structure and tread models work under aquaplaning, and how the shape of the tire's contact surface changes under actual driving conditions when compared to a stationary tire.
+– After analyzing the results, we will know a lot more about the interaction between the tire and the road: how the different structure and tread models work under hydroplaning, and how the shape of the tire's contact surface changes under actual driving conditions when compared to a stationary tire.

-– Furthermore, we will receive the necessary additional information concerning aquaplaning as a phenomenon, Pirhonen specifies.
+– Furthermore, we will receive the necessary additional information concerning hydroplaning as a phenomenon, Pirhonen specifies.